eclipse-hawkbit/hawkbit/docs/content/concepts/datamodel.md

 The hawkBit data model was designed to have enough flexibility to define complex software structures (e.g. operating system, runtimes, apps, different kind of artifacts) on one side and simplicity compared to the capabilities of a full blown configuration management on the other.
 <!--more-->

 It does define a hierarchy of software that starts with a distribution, which can have (sub-)modules and these may have multiple artifacts.
 However, it does not consider any kind of dependency definitions between modules or artifacts.
-As a result dependency checks if necessary have to be done outside hawkBit i.e., on the device itself or before the entity creation in hawkBit by the origin.
+As a result dependency checks if necessary have to be done outside hawkBit, i.e. on the device itself or before the entity creation in hawkBit by the origin.

 ## Provisioning Target Definition